A highway over another highway

 Here AC runs violently, feels like the Arctic.

-At the night in the parking outside our rooms.
+At night at the parking lot outside of our rooms

-Two more weeks to go till we pack
+Two more weeks to go until we pack

 Until then, we say: everything is